 When I think about this team, it's hard to separate the feelings I have from basically watching these guys grow up in a Sixers uniform, and living/dying with each game over their entire careers, so I think it's important to simplify things.
 I decided to ask and answer some very important questions:

-: The answer here is pretty simple.
+What makes them good?: The answer here is pretty simple.
 Perimeter defense.
 That's their only strength, beyond depth, which doesn't mean a whole lot when you get to a normal playoff series, unless you're talking about surviving an injury.
 The Sixers coaching staff figured out a way to maximize the impact of a couple of superb perimeter defenders, and somehow mask a collection of weak and/or slow interior defenders.

-: Two answers here.
+What holds them back?: Two answers here.
 First, they don't have a reliable offensive option A. They don't have a baseline they can count on, offensively, from game to game.
 There's a strength in spreading your scoring around when you have a couple of guys who are "on" in a given game, but when you can't write down an efficient 20 points from someone, you're prone to long offensive droughts.
 If two guys have a bad game, you're sunk, and you don't have anyone to bail the offense out when it's sputtering.
 The key word above is "efficient" before 20 points.
 Having a guy who uses 20 possessions to get 20 points isn't a baseline, it's a killer.

 The second, and more damning weakness, is the entire big man rotation.
 Elton Brand can defend in the post, when he isn't run down.
 He can hit short jumpers, when he isn't injured.
 Thad Young can defend the pick-and-roll, he can apply pressure on the perimeter, run the floor, and blow by a lot of fours off the dribble.
 Both Brand and Young can be contributors, but neither is really a starter at this point.
 Brand is too slow-footed to provide any kind of help on the pick-and-roll.
 He has to sink back into the lane and leave the perimeter guy to deal with both the ballhandler and the big.
 You probably noticed this in the Boston series when Bass and Garnett shot about 100 wide-open mid-range jumpers.
 Thad is just to weak to deal with even an average sized power forward on the blocks, and he's hopeless when it comes to keeping them off the offensive glass.
 Lavoy Allen had a great run in the playoff and showed promise during the regular season, but it's extremely difficult to tell if he was genuinely good or if he merely looked good in comparison to the rest of the bigs on the roster.
 I'd like to see him stick around in Philly, see if he's capable of starting at PF with the new roster, whatever it may be.